 “You’re at your new apartment?”

 “Yeah, I just dropped in.”
-She started laughing again.
+She hiccuped and started laughing again.

 “You’ve been drinking.”

-She walked around the apartment as she talked.
-“Well, let’s see—tiny kitchen, small living room, small bedroom.
-Basically, it looks just like the one they showed me when I signed the lease.”
+Liz began to walk around the apartment as she talked.
+“Well, let’s see: small living room…small bedroom…tiny kitchen.
+All of the walls and ceilings are painted metal.
+But the floors are carpeted.
+It looks exactly like the model they showed me when I signed the lease.”

 “Oh, that’s nice.”